scott-the-programmer/blog-api/posts/shape-up-pitfalls.md

 ## The Deadline Dilemma

+Deadlines are great!
+Oh wait... you said due tomorrow?

-Perhaps the most significant limitation of Shape Up is that **items with deadlines or non-negotiable work don't fit the methodology.** Incidents need immediate attention.
+Shape Up is that **items with deadlines or non-negotiable work don't fit the methodology.** Incidents need immediate attention.
 Critical bugs can't wait for the next betting cycle.
 Urgent customer requests often have immovable deadlines tied to business commitments.

-This creates a challenging reality: some engineers may not fit into the cycle flow.
-You might need dedicated teams or individuals to handle these interruptions, which can create a two-tier system within your engineering organization.
-The engineers handling urgent work might feel excluded from the more strategic, shaped work, while the cycle teams might feel disconnected from immediate customer needs.

-Shape Up doesn't provide clear guidance on how to balance these competing demands.
-Do you reserve capacity within cycles for urgent work?
-Do you pull people out of cycles when needed?
-Do you maintain separate teams?
-Each approach has trade-offs that Shape Up doesn't adequately address.

 ## Final Thoughts